Running back is the most important position in fantasy football, but wide receiver isn't far behind.

 Beckham's ACL injury recovery is going well, according to Browns teammate Jarvis Landry.

-"Man, he looked amazing," Landry told reporters last weekend, per ESPN.
+"Man, he looked amazing," Landry told reporters earlier this summer, per ESPN.
 "I can't wait for you guys to see him.
 I can't wait for him to get back out there.
 He's in fantastic shape and he's ready to go.
 He's only what, 6½ months [beyond surgery], and he's already doing some things that will blow your mind away."

 If healthy, Beckham still is one of the most talented wide receivers in the NFL.
 And with a top-tier quarterback in Baker Mayfield throwing Beckham the ball, the veteran wideout is very much worth considering in your fantasy draft.